1911 Revolution: Early activities led by Sun

-Sun Yat-sen's Revive China Society was established in Honolulu in 1894, the main purpose being raising funds for revolutions.
+Sun's Revive China Society was established in Honolulu in 1894, the main purpose being raising funds for revolutions.
 The two organizations merged in 1894.

+Revolutionary organizations

 Smaller groups

 The Huaxinghui (China Revival Society) was founded in 1904 by the notables Huang Xing, Zhang Shizhao, Chen Tianhua, Sun Yat-sen, Song Jiaoren, and 100 others.
 Its motto was "Take one province by force, and inspire the other provinces to rise."

 The Guangfuhui (Restoration Society) was also founded in 1904 in Shanghai, by Cai Yuanpei.
 Other notable members included Zhang Binglin and Tao Chengzhang.
 Despite professing the anti-Qing cause, the Guangfuhui was highly critical of Sun Yat-sen. One of the most famous female revolutionaries was Qiu Jin, who fought for women's rights and was also from the Guangfuhui.

 The Gelaohui (Elder Brother Society) was another group, with Zhu De, Wu Yuzhang, Liu Zhidan (劉志丹) and He Long.
 The revolutionary group would eventually develop a strong link with the later Chinese Communist Party.